-The three Detroit casinos paid $9.8 million in gaming taxes to the state of Michigan during April compared with $9.9 million for the same period last year.
+During April, the three Detroit casinos paid $10 million in gaming taxes to the State of Michigan compared with $9.8 million paid during April 2017.

-The three Detroit casinos reported submitting $14.4 million in wagering taxes and development agreement payments to the city of Detroit during April.
+The three Detroit casinos reported submitting $14.8 million in wagering taxes and development agreement payments to the City of Detroit during April.